Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Problem Formulation and Assumptions

 \end{definition}

-\begin{assumption}[FSD between arms] There exists a strict dominance ordering between all the arms, which is defined using FSD.
-In other words, for each pair of arms $i$ and $j$, either $X_i \succ X_j $ or $X_j \succ X_i$. \end{assumption} \begin{remark} Such strict dominance exist for Bernoulli and exponential reward distribution functions.
-We further note that if arm $i$ dominates arm $j$, mean reward for arm $i$ is strictly greater than that of arm $j$.
-Since we assume that given any two arms, one of them dominates the other, the mean rewards of each arm is different, or
+\begin{assumption}[FSD between arms] There exists a dominance ordering between all the arms, which is defined using FSD.
+In other words, for each pair of arms $i$ and $j$, either $X_{i} \succ X_{j}$ or $X_{j} \succ X_{j}$. \end{assumption}